Hide mobile menu

 Infographic fixed rates offset account

-An offset account allows you to add as much money as you want into the account - whenever you want - while also reducing the amount that your interest is calculated on.
-So you get the best of both worlds, you can have the certainty and stability of a fixed rate, while also gaining the flexibility to pay off your home loan as soon as possible.
+An offset account allows you to add as much money as you want into the account - whenever you want, while also reducing the amount which your interest is calculated on.
+So you get the best of both worlds, you can have the certainty and stability of a fixed rate, reducing the interest charge on your home loan.
+This gives you the flexibility to pay off your home loan as soon as possible.

 With Qantas Money Home Loans, prepayments of the loan principal and use of the Offset Account, are subject to the Points Eligibility Policy.